Research directions

 • Sustainable NLP: how can we build systems that work well, but don’t require billions of parameters and terabytes of data?

-Feel free to also look at my publications and see if there’s anything you’d like to build on.
+Feel free to also look at my recent publications and see if there’s anything you’d like to build on.